kylelin47/os-shell/README.md

 - Wildcard matching with the '*' and '?' characters
 - Prints errors to stderr with a description of the problem and the offending line number
 - Handles escaping. echo "my \"string" will output my "string
-- EXTRA CREDIT: Tilde expansion also supported. ~name will expand to name's home directory, ~ will expand to current user's home.
+- EXTRA CREDIT: Tilde expansion also supported. ~name will expand to name's home directory, ~ will expand to current user's home if at the beginning of a word and will not occur on quoted strings.
+PATH will tilde expand on each colon-separated word.

 #Code Structure